-I've recently refined and formalized my detailed initial survey and inventory process for an existing building as a Property Condition Assessment (PCA).
-Having this detailed method gives me comfort that we've turned over all the stones and looked systematically for potential pitfalls before the design process.
-And it's not just from the architect's view.
-The team looks at everything from the foundation to the roof, all the engineered systems in between, and the site beyond.
+I’ve recently refined and formalized a detailed initial survey and inventory process for an existing building as a Property Condition Assessment (PCA).
+Having this detailed method gives comfort that we’ve turned over all the stones and looked systematically for potential pitfalls before the design process.
+The team looks at everything from the foundation to the roof, the architecture and all the engineered systems in between, and the site beyond.

 With a couple of key engineering experts and a contractor to test various budgetary scenarios, clients end up with:

 - visual walk through with the team

 - detailed architectural survey

 - survey plat with known site plan information

 - printed and electronic CAD formats of the surveys